InstallTheGroove/InstallTheGroove/README.md

 ### OK I have it installed, now what?

+The system auto-logins to a fluxbox session.
-If you are unsure how to log in, The username is *fedora* and the password is *Asdfqwerty*
+The username is *fedora* and the password is *Asdfqwerty*

-Future releases will have a something more sane, and will auto-login (and auto-launch the game).
+Future releases will have a something more sane, and auto-launch a game.

+Right-click anywhere on the desktop to bring up the menu. *Liliterm* is the terminal emulator, and *Leafpad* is a text editor.
+You can also launch OpenITG and Stepmania 5 directly from here.
+Firefox is included.

+### How do I install just the games on my own Fedora 21 install?
 stepmania5 can be installed with a single command:

 `sudo yum -y install http://teknolust.org/static/stepmania-5.0.6-1.fc21.x86_64.rpm`

+You'll need the `libmad` libraries, which can be obtained via the rpmfusion repos.

 And since nobody wants to play on an arcade cabinet without (sighs heavily) Simply Love, I packaged that into an RPM also: